-Because the one-to-one correspondence between $\alpha$ and $\delta$ in \eqref{eq:del-alp} (see Remark~\ref{remark:delta-prameterization}), the copula $C_{\mathrm{msn}}(\mathrm P,\alpha,F)$ can be equivalently represented by $C_{\mathrm{msn}}(\mathrm P,\delta,F)$.
-The alternative parameterization of skewness by $\delta$ is instrumental for analyzing the rank correlations in bivariate skew-normal scale mixture copulas, as discussed in Section~\ref{sec:rank-corr-MSN}.
-Accordingly, we now focus on the bivariate setting of Remark~\ref{remark:delta-prameterization} and summarize the key points in the following remark.
+Due to the correspondence between $\alpha$ and $\delta$ in \eqref{eq:del-alp}, $C_{\mathrm{msn}}(\mathrm P,\alpha,F)$ can be equivalently represented by $C_{\mathrm{msn}}(\mathrm P,\delta,F)$.
+The alternative parameterization by $\delta$ is instrumental for analyzing the rank correlations for bivariate skew-normal scale mixture copulas, as shown in Section~\ref{sec:rank-corr-MSN}.
+The following remark specializes Remark~\ref{remark:delta-prameterization} to the bivariate setting.